apache/tvm/docs/dev/relay_add_op.rst

 2. Write a type relation for your operation to integrate into Relay's type system.
 3. Use the ``RELAY_REGISTER_OP`` macro in C++ to register the operator's arity, type, and other hints for the compiler
 4. Write how the operator is computed
-5. Register the compute, strategy with the relay operator
+5. Register the compute, schedule with the relay operator
-6. Defining a C++ function to produce a call node for the operator and registering a Python API hook for the function
+6. Define a C++ function to produce a call node for the operator and registering a Python API hook for the function
 7. Wrapping the above Python API hook in a neater interface
 8. Writing tests for the new relay operator